✨ New Sisi jewelry series – stars, freedom, and the quiet strength of a woman. Order yours now .

 Petra

-Eastern epos
+Eastern Epos

 Ružbachy

-Some say that "less is more," and we dare to oppose it.
-Anyone who feels our roots with their heart, who admires the work of generations of women before us, must know that "more is always more."
-Creating beautiful, colorful, richly decorated costumes in a time of absolute poverty, being so connected to nature that you transfer a meadow of flowers to your own garment, embroidering in candlelight in the dark with hands tired from hard physical labor.
-Those are our roots we study and cherish so much that they inspire us while creating new contemporary jewelry.
-You won't find minimalism, geometry, or shapes without the substance in the "Eastern Epos."
-We don't create simple things.
-We are always moving forward, looking for depth and creating a new design anchored firmly in the ground.
-Just as no flower can ever bloom without roots in the ground, our creations cannot arise without inspiration.
+Some say “less is more,” but we respectfully disagree.
+Anyone who feels a connection to our roots and admires the work of generations of women before us knows that “more is always more.”
+Creating rich, colorful, heavily decorated costumes in times of extreme poverty, being so connected to nature that you bring a meadow of flowers to your own clothing, embroidering by candlelight with hands calloused from hard labor — these are the roots we study and deeply value.
+This inspiration drives the creation of new contemporary jewelry.
+Minimalism or abstract shapes without substance are not part of Eastern Epic.
+We never settle for simplicity; we always seek depth and create new designs firmly grounded in tradition.

 Hudcovce